coffee2code/get-custom-field-values/readme.txt

     * Directly load textdomain instead of hooking it to already-fired action
 * New: Add README.md
 * Change: Update docs to reflect that shortcode builder is not compatible with block editor yet
+* Change: Use different markdown formatting for shortcode name to avoid capitalization when displayed in Plugin Directory
 * Change: Add GitHub link to readme
 * Change: Unit tests: Minor whitespace tweaks to bootstrap
 * Change: Note compatibility through WP 5.1+